vikiye/Home-test/README.md

-# Home-test
-*Install Vue Cli Node Package Globally using the following Command. npm install -g @vue/cli
+<p>Install Vue Cli Node Package Globally using the following Command.</p>
+~npm install -g @vue/cli
-*Clone the application to local
-*Go into the project Folder and install the npm packages using the following command npm install
+<p>Clone the application to local.
+Go into the project Folder and install the npm packages using the following command</p>
+~npm install
-*Run the following command to run the application npm run serve
+<p>Run the following command to run the application</P>
+~npm run serve
-*The Application runs on localhost:8080
+<p>#The Application runs on localhost:8080</p>